holochain/docs-pages/src/pages/concepts/7_validation.md

 Once it's done its work, the validation function can return one of three values:

 * **Valid**,
-* **Invalid**, with a description of what was invalid,
+* **Invalid**, with an error message,
 * **Unresolved dependencies**, with a list of the addresses of dependencies that it couldn't retrieve from the DHT.
 (If the conductor fails to retrieve data, it'll short-circuit execution of the validation function, return this value, and schedule the validation for retry later.)

 All operations on CRUD actions whose entry or link types are defined in an integrity zome share a single validation function within that zome.
 Within this function, you can use branching logic to handle different operation types on different entry or link types.

 **System actions** like membrane proof or capability grants result in operations that are validated by _all_ integrity zomes.
 That's because they have no entry or link type associated with them, so they can't be defined in or routed to a specific integrity zome.
-This is an advantage, though, because it lets you compose multiple validation rules for system actions into one DNA.

 ## The lifecycle(s) of a validation